XericZephyr/LeetCode/Gossip.md

 * Best Time to Buy and Sell Stock III: State Machine !
 * Best Time to Buy and Sell Stock IV: State Machine and Optimization.
 Interesting

+* Edit Distance: Similar to LCS, look for optimal structure.

 ## Greedy